tablelandnetwork/docs/docs/fundamentals/about/glossary.md

 ### Materialize

-Data that is stored in the Tableland global database first is written on-chain (to event logs) and then is processed by database validator nodes.
+Data that is stored in the Tableland global database first is written onchain (to event logs) and then is processed by database validator nodes.
 The act of processing and altering the existing database state is to _materialize_ the data.

 ### Mutate